gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 understand.

 [Command-Query Separation(CQS)](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)
-is highly recommended in the book and is a great way of writing intention-revealing APIs but it is also disregarded in the prime generator example.
-A short description of CQS:
+is recommended in the book and is a great way to write intention-revealing APIs.
+Consistently applied, CQS helps to write coherent and maintainable code but it is disregarded in the prime generator example.

-> It (CQS) states that every method should either be a command that performs an
+> CQS states that every method should either be a command that performs an
 > action, or a query that returns data to the caller, but not both.

-Whereby a command has a side-effect but no return value and a query returns a value but has no side-effect.
-Consistently applied, CQS hugely helps to write intention-revealing interfaces and maintainable code.
-The function `boolean isPrime(int candidate)` though returns a value but also has a side-effect.
-It changes a static class variable, thereby giving the wrong intention to the API user.
+The function `boolean isPrime(int candidate)` returns a value but also changes a static class variable as a side-effect.
+This contradicts CQS and leads to "surprises" for API users.
+The `isPrime()` function could return different results depending on the internal class state!

 Lastly, the Prime Generator example employs a non-pragmatic Java style.
 The use of static class variables and functions introduces several issues.
 Firstly, it